rn17/Time/Readme.txt

 3.Network

-Step1: Type: nc localhost 8888
+Step1: Type: nc localhost 8888 (If this does not work use this command :  /etc/init.d/xinetd restart   )
 Step2: In next line type(for example): Europe Paris
 Step3: The time and date is displayed.
 Step4: Type main_network_gui
 Step5: Type(for example)  Asia Kolkata
-Step6: The coreect time and date is displayed
+Step6: The corect time and date is displayed by network application